fizzzib/Vox/README.md

     - On the API Keys page, click "Create new secret key."

 4. **Secure Your API Key**:
-    - Copy the newly generated API key into the `🔑 Api Keys` accordion in the Neurovox Settings.
+    - Copy the newly generated API key into the `🔑 Api Keys` accordion in the Vox Settings.
 Treat this key like a password and do not share it with anyone.

 5. **Billing Information**:
     - You need to add billing information to your OpenAI account to make API calls.